ufukty/gonfique/README.md

 ### Rules

-Rules section is where all the customizations are described in the Gonfique config.
-The whole section is a dict where the keys are individual targets and the values are sequence of one directive and its arguments.

-As can be seen in the file above, directives can be set either on a type of a value that strictly corresponds to a certain point in the YAML/JSON file, or a typename that is declared by the former.
-You use paths to point Gonfique to a certain point in the YAML/JSON file.
-Then, Gonfique applies the directives in that rule to the type corresponds to that point of YAML/JSON file.
-At the other hand, you use typenames to point Go types previously declared by value targeting paths.
+The `rules` dictionary is where you put all the customizations you want to apply on resolved types of values in the file, and other types you declare in the process.
+The each key-value pair in `rules` dictionary is processed as target(s) and directive(s).
+Targets can either be a value described by its path, or a type declared by former.

+**Directives** can be set either on a value or type.
+In the case of value; the directives are applied on the resolved type of the value you describe its path.
+In case of type, the path is expected to describe a type that is declared by the former, during the generation process.
+There is one custom case, where the value you want to customize does directly or eventually belong to a previously declared type.
+In such case, the path is still categorized as value targeting, although its path expected to start with the name of containing type according to path syntax.
+Next section explains the terms and the syntax of paths.

-So, the rules target either **a value in the YAML/JSON file** or **a Go type** previously declared by former.
+So, the rules **target** either a value in the YAML/JSON file or a Go type previously declared by former.
 Understanding the distinction between value and type targeting paths is crucial to write proper Gonfique configs.

+There are 4 types of **directives** that can be applied on resolved/assigned types of the input file values:

+- **export**
+  Generate a separate type declaration with the resolved type (or the assigned type, if present)
+- **declare**
+  Like `export` but you provide the typename
+- **dict**
+  Use `map` instead of `struct` for a dictionary
+- **replace**
+  Overwrites the resolved type definition with the provided typename

+There are also 4 types of directives that can be applied on types declared during the generation process to allow you further customize them:

+- **accessors**
+  Implement getter and setter method for fields
+- **embed**
+  Embed another type
+- **iterator**
+  Make structs iterable
+- **parent**
+  Add a field to struct and assign the ref of parent

 ### Paths

-When you want to customize a value's type:
+When you want to customize a value's resolved type to apply value targeting directives such as `declare`, `dict`, `export` or `replace`; those manipulations performed per target.

-- to overwrite the type expression with a custom typename,
-- to create a named type declaration and replace with the type expression,
-- to convert the resolved type for a dict to `map` form `struct`,

-those manipulations performed per target.
 Thus, those rules need to be defined with **value-targeting paths**.

-Paths are how you describe a target you want to apply directives, when the directives are one of those that works on resolved or assigned types such as `dict`, `replace`, `declare` or `export`.
-Paths are consist of dot-separated terms.
+Paths are written as a sequence of dot-separated **terms**.
 Order of terms follows the file hierarchy between dictionaries, lists and values.
-There are 4 kind of terms: `key`, `wildcard`, `component` and `type`.
+There are 4 kind of terms: `key`, `wildcard`, `component` and `type` that needs to be combined in special way to create a value or type targeting path.

+#### Terms

 | Term kind   | Description                                                                                                                             | Examples                  |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------- | ------------------------- |